Full Colors: LD

-MOTION PICTURE FROM FULL COLORS is the video work by the jazz fusion group Casiopea released in 1991.
-At the same time, album Full Colors was also released.

-It was released on LaserDisc single and VHS.

-It re-released on DVD as part of the way of CASIOPEA on June 23, 2004.
+Motion Picture from Full Colors is the video work by the jazz fusion group Casiopea released in 1991 at the same time as the Full Colors album.
+It was released on LaserDisc single and VHS and re-released on DVD as part of the way of CASIOPEA on June 23, 2004.

 Commentary

 Three songs promotion video and making video are included.